Hover over images for detail:

 Clear the ground of leaves, twigs and branches to see the stolons that often crisscross each other.
 Snip and remove over-runners to enable uprooting the ones being pulled.

-The best tool to pull the stolons with their roots is a serrated anvil jaw lopper, used as a vice.
-This tool grabs and gives leverage for pulling out the roots, and also severs wisteria’s strong runners with a quick, firm, power cut to break the stem.
-Pruners also work to cut small stolons, and a limb saw blade on a reciprocating saw for large cuts.
+The best tool to pull the stolons with their roots intact is a serrated anvil jaw lopper, used as a vice.
+This tool grabs and provides leverage for pulling out the smaller roots.
+It also severs wisteria’s strong runners with a quick, firm, power cut to break the stem.

-The wisteria stolons and roots are generally yellow, whereas Oriental bittersweet roots are orange and porcelain-berry, reddish brown.
+The wisteria stolons and roots are generally yellow, whereas Oriental bittersweet roots are generally bright orange; English ivy is brown, and the knotty porcelain-berry root, reddish brown.

-Because any portion of the root remaining on the ground may sprout, soft/pliable wood cuttings should be air dried above ground or bagged and disposed.
+Because any portion of the severed runners/stolons that remain on the ground may sprout or root at the nodes, soft/pliable woody cuttings should be air dried above ground or bagged and disposed.